• Skip to primary navigation

 Tortilla chip dipping into a bowl of fresh salsa

 A refreshing salsa that only takes 10 minutes!
+It features a variety of garden produce instead of canned goods.
 Great with tortilla chips or spooned on your favorite Mexican-inspired dishes.

 Print Recipe Pin Recipe Comment